-Here are links to the most recent recordings of sermons at SsAM, one sermon from each preacher.
-Click here to see all the sermons of 2019 and recent years.
+Here are links to only the most recent recordings of sermons at SsAM, one sermon from each preacher.
+Click here to see all the sermons of 2020 and previous years.

 DOWNLOAD: You can download these sermons to your desktop.
 Click on the preacher’s photo.
 A new window will appear, and the sermon will start playing.
 Right-click on the center of the player.
 A new window should appear, giving you various options, including saving the MP3 audio recording to your desktop.